 USB stepper motor controller – conclusion

-For developing custom software we can take as an example PoStep60 application.
+For developing custom software we can take as an example the PoStep60 application.
 The driver has quite a range of parameters that can be set.
 You can choose between different modes of operation.
-Namely, specify micro-stepping, torque and decay parameters, check for driver’s status, save settings to EEPROM and so on.
-However, for some of them we must write to driver’s specific registers according to chip datasheet.
-Please, be aware that writing a specific command can lead to suddenly motor movement!
+Namely, specify micro-stepping, torque, and decay parameters, check for driver’s status, save settings to EEPROM, and so on.
+However, for some of them, we must write to the driver’s specific registers according to the chip datasheet.
+Please, be aware that writing a specific command can lead to sudden motor movement!

 Stepper motor controller IC link.

-If you are interested using Modbus read this blog.
+If you are interested in using Modbus read this blog.